Telescope Array Bursts, Radio Pulses and Axion Quark Nuggets: Abstract

 \section{Abstract}

 Telescope Array (TA) experiment has recorded \cite{Abbasi:2017rvx,Okuda_2019} several short time bursts of air shower like events.
 These bursts are very distinct from conventional single showers, and are found to be strongly correlated with lightnings.
-In our previous work \cite{Zhitnitsky:2020shd} we proposed that these bursts represent the direct manifestation of the dark matter annihilation events within the so-called axion quark nugget (AQN) model.
+In our previous work \cite{Zhitnitsky:2020shd} we proposed that these bursts represent the direct manifestation of the dark matter (DM) annihilation events within the so-called axion quark nugget (AQN) model.
 In the present work we suggest to test this proposal to search for the radio signals in frequency band $\nu\in (0.5-200)$ MHz which must be synchronized with the TA bursts.
+We argued that the conventional lightning-induced radio emission can be easily discriminated from the AQN-induced radio pulses discussed in this work.